raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 platform-independent.
 Any other stereo projection type doesn't, BUT quadbuffering makes it all easier.
-And there are a lot really good GL coders out there, guess what their main development platform is!
+And there are a lot really good GL coders out there, guess what their main development platform and GPU-hardware is!

-Of course this all is not your part, and not your responsibilty in the matter of "health".
-I am sure we always will disclaim these things in a way which suits you as company fine, too.
+Of course this all is not only your part, and not your responsibilty in the matter of "health".
+I am sure we all always will disclaim these things in a way which suits you as company fine, too.

 Never forget the past, there were mostly people like me who